Click here to listen to a reading of this blog: |

 Why?

 Worsening thyroid hormone levels over time as well as swinging test results, are thought to typically be due to the ongoing destruction of your thyroid gland, which obviously causes it to not work properly (hypothyroidism).
-Lowering thyroid antibodies is believed to stop or slow this down.
-One particular source which is great for info on this is Izabella Wentz, who believes in setting Hashimoto’s in to remission, and even promotes the idea of not needing thyroid medication once this is achieved.

-The Effect of Gluten-Free Diet on Thyroid Autoimmunity in Drug-Naive Women With Hashimoto’s Thyroiditis: A Pilot Study concluded that their results suggested a gluten-free diet may bring clinical benefits to women with Hashimoto’s.
+The Effect of Gluten-Free Diet on Thyroid Autoimmunity in Drug-Naive Women With Hashimoto’s Thyroiditis: A Pilot Study also concluded that their results suggested a gluten-free diet may bring clinical benefits to women with Hashimoto’s.
 [4]

 Joint and muscle aches?
 Gluten-caused inflammation can cause joint and muscle pain in some people.